pes-t/HK-anypercent-stratdump/VS.md

    The bottleneck for statue pogo is moreso in the vertical position of the knight, and less about the horizontal position.
 Once you clear the platform, you'll need to pause for a bit to let the knight get high enough to land on the platform.

-   The tiktik pogo is included for completeness, but doesn't save time over a well executed statue pogo.
-It is also way harder, but it looks kinda cool so be warned.
 </details>
 <details><summary>False Knight</summary>